A Defense of Sola Scriptura

 One argument that Roman Catholics like to make is that Jesus and Paul did indeed accept non-Biblical oral and written traditions, which is true; but Jesus is God.
 Jesus’ endorsement of a tradition constitutes it as truth.
 He also rejected other traditions as merely human inventions.
 As God—unlike, say, the Pope—he could declare certain traditions acceptable.
 The highest-ranking Pharisees and Sadducees could not do this, and they were rebuffed sternly by Jesus on certain points.
 Thus the verse in Proverbs that I quoted earlier: “Add thou not unto his words, lest he reprove thee, and thou be found a liar.”
 As to Paul, the situation is similar, except that, like the prophets, it is accepted by Christians that he was divinely inspired.
 Paul was powerfully inspired by the Holy Spirit and was God’s instrument for establishing the church among Gentiles in Asia Minor, Greece, and Rome.
 So, if he declared in a doctrinal epistle to the church that some tradition was correct, then the Holy Spirit has declared it to be so, through him.

 Here is one final speculative but (I think) interesting argument, for what it is worth, against what is supposedly tradition-based extensions of scripture.
-If God had intended us to accept such supposed “traditions” (which are, in many cases, merely later fabrications), Jesus could have been expected several things.
+If God had intended us to accept such supposed “traditions” (which are, in many cases, merely later fabrications), Jesus could have been expected to have said several things.
 There are three related points here.
 First, he would have set a very clear notion of church leadership.
 He did not: he explicitly disavowed the request to name a leader among them.5 Second, he would have defined the constitution of the future church much more clearly, so that we could identify what are, indeed, church-approved traditions.
 Again, he did not.
 Instead, the Bereans were shown searching the scriptures to determine whether the things Paul told them were true.
 Third, on the assumption that certain traditions would be expected, by the Lord, to emerge later and to have every bit as much authority as the text itself, he would have clarified on what grounds we can distinguish between such approved traditions and the mere “traditions of men” and “doctrines of devils.”

 Instead what we see is the very opposite of these expectations.
 On the first point, it is not at all clear that Peter was the head of the church; James, the brother of Jesus, seems to have been equally important if not more so, and he had not even been an apostle.
 And while we have evidence of Peter and John (and to a lesser extent, others) traveling outside of the former Israel, the most pre-eminent church-founding role apparently fell to Paul, “as of one born out of due time”, who had not even known Jesus except by later visions.
 No one man or formally organized group of men were ever held up as the unique bearers of a tradition.
 The early church began organically, as well one might expect it to be, given all that Jesus had said about servant leadership.
 How, then, could a tradition be proven to be rooted in an early-established formal Church, as Catholics claim them to be?
 In other words, there was no formal, centrally organized Church to put its imprimatur on traditions.

 On the second point, similarly, we observe that the church was given no methods for revealing new doctrine via Church “tradition.”
 Paul and Peter spoke as they were taught by the Lord himself, and all Christians agree that their authority came directly from the inspiration of the Holy Spirit in ways made clear by Scripture itself.
 They did not get their authority from the Church, of which they were members, but from God.
 When there are so many cautions against going beyond the approved words of the Lord, how on earth could we, his loyal followers, be expected to judge among proffered traditions that can not in any clear way be shown to be inspired by the Holy Spirit?
 To be clear, this is not at all to deny that the Holy Spirit inspires all of us in various ways.
 Indeed, the Catholic notion of an inspired tradition has it that such traditions come to us through approved Church teaching.
-Yet the point remains is that yet we were never given a way to identify such traditions and teachings by the Lord.
-You might want to believe the Catholic claims that Peter was the first Pope and that the authority of the Roman church was always regarded as supreme, indeed, but these are themselves later traditions; those not already convinced of them cannot find support for such traditions in the historical record.
+Yet the point remains is that we were never given a way to identify such traditions and teachings by the Lord.
+You might want to believe the Catholic claims that Peter was the first Pope and that the authority of the Roman church was always regarded as supreme, indeed, but these claims of Roman supremacy are themselves later traditions (centuries later); those not already convinced of them cannot find support for such traditions in the historical record.

 On the third point, Jesus told the apostles, especially in the Upper Room Discourse, John 13-17, that he would send the Holy Spirit who would “teach you all things” (John 14:26), including things not revealed by him.
 That would been the place where he might say, “And you will pass along words that you will not write down, through a succession of apostles, but which later generations may trust, because they will be held faithfully by the Church.”
 He said no such thing.
 He does not authorize an apostolic succession.
 Never once did he give us this or any other way to distinguish true from false traditions.
 Nor is there any approval of traditions, per se, in the Old Testament, apart from what is specifically revealed to be the words of the Lord.